 A review of the agency directive and staff interviews indicate multiple levels of management conducting unannounced rounds on all shifts.
-The senior management rounds are also documented in the post logbook, which the Auditor determined the facility meets the requirements of this provision.
+The senior management rounds are also documented in the post logbook.
+This Auditor recommends the BOP considers additional funding for FCI Manchester for the procurement of additional cameras to be placed in the locations identified to the PREA Compliance Manager during the on-site review and an RFID/Auto logging/inmate tracking system.
+This will enhance the safety and security of the staff and inmates at FCI/SCP Manchester.